Shōdoshima

 Shōdoshima or Shōdo Island (小豆島, Shōdoshima) is an island located in the Inland Sea of Japan.
 The name means "Island of Small Beans".
 There are two towns on the island: Tonoshō and Shōdoshima, composing the district of Shōzu.

-The island is famous as the setting for the novel Twenty-Four Eyes and its subsequent film adaptations.
+The island is famous as the setting for the novel Twenty-Four Eyes and its subsequent film adaptations and the manga Teasing Master Takagi-san and its adaptations.
 The island was the first area of Japan to successfully grow olives, and it is sometimes known as "Olive Island".

 Geography

 Shōdoshima is part of Kagawa Prefecture and is located north of the prefectural capital Takamatsu.
 It has an area of 153.30 km2 and a coastline of 126 km.
 It is the 23rd largest island in Japan, and the second largest in the Seto Inland Sea.

 Shōdoshima is home to Dofuchi Strait, the world's narrowest strait, 9.93 m meters at its narrowest.

 Frequent ferries run to the island from Takamatsu, Himeji, Teshima and Okayama.
 Ferries run infrequently to Osaka and Kōbe as well.